 - 1. Names, addresses, telephone numbers, fax numbers and e-mail addresses (if available) of the site owner, applicant, and person(s) or firm(s) preparing the plan. - 2.
 Name of the site plan. - 3.
 Location of the land/site under consideration including tax map and lot numbers and address. - 4.
 Title, date, north arrow, and scale, to be less than or equal to 1''=50 feet. - 5.
 Locus map of vicinity of the site, at a scale of 1"=1,000 feet, detailing public street system in the vicinity of the site. - 6.
 Tax map reference, names, and addresses of all owners of record of abutting parcels. - 7.
-Natural and man-made features including watercourses, wetlands, tree
+Natural and man-made features including watercourses, wetlands, tree lines, stonewalls and vegetative cover, topographic features, and other environmental features which are significant to the design process.

-- lines, stonewalls and vegetative cover, topographic features, and other environmental features which are significant to the design process. - 8.
-Existing contour levels not to exceed two feet with spot elevations provided when grade is less than five percent.
+- 8. Existing contour levels not to exceed two feet with spot elevations provided when grade is less than five percent.
 All datum provided should reference the latest applicable USGS Benchmark survey, as amended and should be noted on the plan. - 9.
-For all lots, a Site Specific Soils Map shall be provided and prepared by a certified soil scientist in accordance with the standards outlined in Site Specific Soil Mapping Standards for New Hampshire and Vermont, as prepared by the Society of Soil Scientists of Northern New England, 1999 or amended.
-Any cover letters or explanatory data provided by the certified soil scientist shall also be submitted. - 10.
-State and federally designated wetlands. - 11.
-Surveyed property lines including angles and bearings, distances, monument locations and size of the entire parcel in acres and square feet.
-Said plan must be attested by a land surveyor licensed in the State of New Hampshire. - 12.
-The lines of existing abutting streets and driveway locations within one hundred feet of the site, the shape, size, and height of existing structures located on and within one hundred feet of property lines of site, including parking areas, buildings, wells, wetlands, and septic systems. - 13.
-The location, elevation, and layout of catch basins and other surface drainage control features. - 14.
-The size and location of all existing public and private utilities. - 15.
-The location, type, width, and length of all existing easements and encumbrances. - 16.
-All floodplain information, including contour limit of the one hundred year flood elevation, based upon the most recent Flood Insurance Rate Map, as prepared by Federal Emergency Management Agency (FEMA). - 17.
-Information pertaining to the site as referred to in the Town of Loudon, Open Space Trail System Plan. - 18.
-Location and size of existing signage, if any: - 19.
-Location, type, and foot-candle of existing light fixtures, if any; - 20.
-Location of existing dumpster areas, if any; - 21.
+State and federally designated wetlands. - Surveyed property lines including angles and bearings, distances, monument locations and size of the entire parcel in acres and square feet.
+Said plan must be attested by a land surveyor licensed in the State of New Hampshire. - 11.
+The lines of existing abutting streets and driveway locations within one hundred feet of the site, the shape, size, and height of existing structures located on and within one hundred feet of property lines of site, including parking areas, buildings, wells, wetlands, and septic systems. - 12.
+The location, elevation, and layout of catch basins and other surface drainage control features. - 13.
+The size and location of all existing public and private utilities. - 14.
+The location, type, width, and length of all existing easements and encumbrances. - 15.
+All floodplain information, including contour limit of the one hundred year flood elevation, based upon the most recent Flood Insurance Rate Map, as prepared by Federal Emergency Management Agency (FEMA). - 16.
+Information pertaining to the site as referred to in the Town of Loudon, Open Space Trail System Plan. - 17.
+Location and size of existing signage, if any; - 18.
+Location, type, and foot-candle of existing light fixtures, if any; - 19.
+Location of existing dumpster areas, if any; - 20.
 Location of outdoor storage areas, if any;